Fantasy football: Prescott, Rodgers lead Week 14 quarterback rankings

 MIAMI, Dec.
 9 (UPI) -- Dak Prescott and Aaron Rodgers top my Week 14 fantasy football quarterback rankings for 2021.

 Patrick Mahomes, Josh Allen and Kyler Murray round out my Top 5 options for Week 14.
-Lamar Jackson, Tom Brady, Justin Herbert, Russell Wilson and Kirk Cousins also land in my Top 10.
+Lamar Jackson, Tom Brady, Justin Herbert, Russell Wilson and Taysom Hill also land in my Top 10.

 Derek Carr, Ryan Tannehill and Cam Newton are among the other quarterbacks I would consider starting if you are weak at the position.